 This section is not applicable as the Subject Property's zoning classification on October 29, 2014 was not the result of a Local Map Amendment.

-- d) satisfies applicable use standards, development standards, and general requirements under this Chapter; - i.
-Use Standards ii.
+- 4. The development satisfies applicable use standards, development standards, and general requirements under the Zoning Ordinance. - a.
 Development Standards